kellyjonbrazil/jc/docs/parsers/ls.md

 # jc.parsers.ls
 jc - JSON CLI output utility ls Parser

-Note: The -l option of ls should be used to correctly parse filenames that include newline characters.
+Note: The -l or -b option of ls should be used to correctly parse filenames that include newline characters.
-      Since ls does not encode newlines in filenames when outputting to a pipe it will cause jc to see multiple files instead of a single file if -l is not used.
+      Since ls does not encode newlines in filenames when outputting to a pipe it will cause jc to see multiple files instead of a single file if -l or -b is not used.

 Usage: